Unicycive Announces Acceptance of Multiple Datasets to Be Presented at the European Renal Association Congress

-/EIN News/ -- LOS ALTOS, Calif., April 24, 2023 (GLOBE NEWSWIRE) -- Unicycive Therapeutics, Inc. (Nasdaq: UNCY), a clinical-stage biotechnology company developing therapies for patients with unmet medical needs, today announced that two datasets highlighting the safety and suggestive efficacy of UNI-494 in animal models were accepted for oral presentation at the upcoming 60th European Renal Association Congress (ERA 2023) taking place from June 15-18, 2023, in Milan, Italy.
+LOS ALTOS, Calif., April 24, 2023 (GLOBE NEWSWIRE) -- Unicycive Therapeutics, Inc. UNCY, a clinical-stage biotechnology company developing therapies for patients with unmet medical needs, today announced that two datasets highlighting the safety and suggestive efficacy of UNI-494 in animal models were accepted for oral presentation at the upcoming 60th European Renal Association Congress (ERA 2023) taking place from June 15-18, 2023, in Milan, Italy.

 The following data will be presented at ERA 2023: